-The company continues to maintain cordial and healthy industrial relations in all its units The company has realized that its strength lies in harnessing the human resources and has given utmost importance in utilizing the same to the optimum level.
+The company continues to maintain cordial and healthy industrial relations in all its units.
+The company has realized that its strength lies in harnessing the human resources and has given utmost importance in utilizing the same to the optimum level.
 Wage Negotiation for workmen with the representatives of the Recognized Trade Unions is in progress and the same will be amicably resolved shortly.
-Periodicity of Wage Settlement period is 4 years from May 2018.
+Periodicity of Wage Settlement period is 4 years from mid May 2018.
 Bonus / Ex-gratia was amicably resolved with the 5 Recognized Trade Unions for the financial year 2018-2019.
-Election to elect Employees' Representative to the "Tamil Nadu Newsprint and Papers Limited Provident Fund Trust" and Election to elect Workmen's Representative to "Canteen Managing Committee" of Industrial Canteen at Unit-I and Unit-II was conducted smoothly.

 The company has tapped the talents of human resources effectively and efficiently in order to achieve full capacity utilization, thereby achieving its targets.
 Positive work culture built over the years has enabled the company to harness its human resources to the full potential.